 Agile methodology project management and Waterfall project management are two of the more popular methods for organizing projects.
 When determining how to plan and run your next project, you’ll likely start by comparing Agile and Waterfall project management to determine which is more suitable.

 Waterfall is a more traditional approach to project management, involving a linear project flow.
 It’s best for clearly defined projects with definitive timelines and well-defined deliverables from the outset.
 In other words, if your major project constraints are well understood and documented, Waterfall is likely your best option.

 The core principles of Waterfall include:

 - Completing all work in structured, sequential, pre-defined phases

 - Conducting testing only after product development or construction is completed

-Agile, on the other hand, was created to handle projects where the major constraints are not well understood.
+Conversely, Agile was created to handle projects where the primary constraints are not well understood.

-When deciding between waterfall project management vs. Agile, it should ultimately come down to the maturity of your end product and how well you understand the project outcomes and requirements in the initiation phase of the project.
+When deciding between Waterfall project management and Agile, it should ultimately come down to your end product’s maturity and how well you understand the project’s outcomes and requirements in the initiation phase.

 Here are some Agile resources that delve further into the Agile methodology and how to successfully implement it: